Marriage License FAQ

 How do I record my marriage?

-Once you are married, the official who performed your marriage ceremony must complete the Certificate of Marriage section of the marriage license.
-Either you or the official must return the completed marriage license record to the Clerk's office in the county that issued the license within 10 calendar days so that it can be recorded.
+Once you are married, the official who performed your marriage ceremony must, within 10 calendar days, complete the Certificate of Marriage section of the marriage license and return the completed marriage license record to the Clerk's office in the county that issued the license.
 Most Clerk's offices provide written instructions and a self-addressed envelope for this task.
-If you were married by a clerk at the Hillsborough County Clerk of Court, our office will record the marriage if we issued the license or we will send it to the county clerk that issued it.
-Once the marriage is recorded with the county clerk, a certified copy of the marriage record will be mailed to the couple within 7 business days.
+If you were married by a clerk at the Hillsborough County Clerk of Court, our office will record the marriage if we issued the license or we will send it to the County Clerk that issued it.
+Once the marriage is recorded with the County Clerk, a certified copy of the marriage record will be mailed to the couple within 7 business days.
 For Hillsborough County records, there is no charge for the first certified copy; however, additional certified copies are $3 each.

 How do I change my name once I am married?